 Downtown Valletta is also home to a lively Christmas spirit, with carolers singing outside the Baroque St. John's Co-Cathedral during Advent, and a dizzying display of Christmas lights on Republic Street.

-, featuring dolls, soldiers, train sets, and clockwork tin trinkets dating as far back as the 1790s, is a heartwarming homage to childhood.
+The Manoel Theater is well known for its annual Christmas pantomime -- this year it's festive favorite "Puss in Boots."
+A visit to the privately owned Malta Toy Museum, featuring dolls, soldiers, train sets, and clockwork tin trinkets dating as far back as the 1790s, is a heartwarming homage to childhood.

 Rockefeller Center lies at the core of the New York Christmas.

 Its famed ice rink has been around for 80 years; the decorated tree has been a holiday tradition since 1931.
 Across the street, Radio City hosts the annual Christmas Spectacular, starring the Rockettes.
 On the southwest corner of Central Park, Columbus Circle hosts more than 100 vendors selling clothes, gifts, snacks and drinks at the Holiday Market.

 Central Park has two ponds for skating and horse-drawn carriage rides.